Logger framework

 Configuration of the DispatchLogWriter

-configuration starts with logger.dispatch.
+The DispatchLogWriter configuration starts with logger.dispatch. and

 follows by a user defined name.
 After the name followed by a dot (.) the normal LogConfig